Max Kless

 It works.
 It also shrinks the mind.

-A more humane version is harder because it asks for restraint.
-Designs that can tolerate the user’s absence.
-That can quietly respect it.
+A more humane version is harder because it asks for restraint: designs that can tolerate the user’s absence and quietly respect it.

 If you want one question to carry out of this essay, make it this: